 Located near Brunswick Village and Seaton Burn, the Big Waters Angling Club, commonly called just Big Waters, is one of the Tyneside fisheries with the best reputations, and a long and friendly history of work.
 This 22 acres location consists of two lakes, and is surrounded by picturesque, pristine greenery that really immerses you in the surrounding nature.
 It is a great spot for calming and natural angling.
 While the waters are perfect for coarse fishing, they also offer great options for specimen carp angling.
 Besides good sized bream, tench, roach, and rudd, there are plenty of great carp catches which are going up to 26 lbs – not at all bad.
 The venue is also a great choice for beginner anglers.
 A straightforward layout and a friendly service will surely help you plant your feet in the carp angling world – feel free to ask!
 This fishery is a part of the Big Waters Nature Reserve, which is one of the biggest bodies of water in the Tyneside area, as well as a pristine location full of wildlife.
-You are sure to spot the many birds in the surrounding nature and woodlands – there are plenty of ducks, moorhens, swans, swallows, herons, grebes, and some great tits.
+You are sure to spot the many birds in the surrounding nature and woodlands – there are plenty of ducks, moorhens, swans, swallows, herons, and grebes.
 The entire area is an inspiring and beautiful slice of nature, and the experience is definitely worth your time.
 When in Newcastle area, surely make your way to Big Waters – the sights will be worth it.

 Operating since 2010, this Eaglescliffe fishery certainly enjoy a great reputation, and is considered one of the premiere fishing locations in the whole Tyne and Wear.
 With a superb design, great service, and 4 diverse venues, the Tees Valley Lakes are a location that offers everything to every angler.
 Close to Stockton-on-Tees, and close to the eponymous Tees River, you can be certain that the area prides itself on some truly beautiful nature and rural landscapes.
 Perfectly embodying the spirit of old, traditional England, this area will provide you with a peaceful and relaxing day of fishing.